qza7849467chensh5/reflective-bind/README.md

 # Reflective Bind

-The `reflective-bind/babel` plugin enables you to freely use inline arrow functions in the render method of React components without worrying about deoptimizing pure components.

-## Motivation

-Using inline functions (arrow functions and `Function.prototype.bind`) in render will [deoptimize pure child components]((https://flexport.engineering/optimizing-react-rendering-part-1-9634469dca02)).
-As a result, many React developers encourage you to [never use inline functions](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md) in your render function.
+In React, using inline functions (arrow functions and `Function.prototype.bind`) in render will [cause pure components to wastefully re-render]((https://flexport.engineering/optimizing-react-rendering-part-1-9634469dca02)).
+As a result, many React developers encourage you to [never use inline functions](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md) in render.
 However, others think that [avoiding them is premature optimization](https://cdb.reacttraining.com/react-inline-functions-and-performance-bdff784f5578).

-With reflective bind you can use inline functions and have optimized pure components.
+With reflective-bind, you can freely use inline functions in render without worrying about wasteful re-rendering of pure components.

+The best part is, it requires almost no code change 🙌

 ## Installation